Computer Use Agreement

-All access to central computer systems, including the issuing of accounts and passwords, must be approved by the Department of Computing and Communications.
+All access to central computer systems, including the issuing of accounts and passwords, must be approved by Information Technology Services.

-- An account assigned to an individual by the Department of Computing and Communications must not be used by others.
+- An account assigned to an individual by Information Technology Services must not be used by others.
 The account holder is responsible for the proper use of the account, including proper password protection and ensuring that only he/she has access to the account.

 - Programs and files are confidential unless they have been made available explicitly to other authorized individuals.
-The Department of Computing and Communications, however, will monitor facilities use to ensure system integrity and system performance.
+Information Technology Services, however, will monitor facilities use to ensure system integrity and system performance.
 During this process, systems administrators may have access to certain information deemed confidential.
 Every effort will be made to ensure user privacy.

 - Abusive, fraudulent, or harassing messages are not to be sent or stored by users.
 Computer systems are not to be used for games or excessive recreational activities.